 - ‘mandatory’ injunctions, including orders to deliver up infringing goods.

 Internationally, New Zealand is part of several agreements that establish certain international standards for copyright protection.
 As in New Zealand, you don’t need to register for copyright protection in these countries; however, every country and situation is different.
 To find out your rights, discuss your particular situation with an IP attorney.
-Find out more information about international copyright protection.

 If you consider that your copyright work is at risk of being unlawfully copied on goods imported into New Zealand, you can lodge an IP rights notice with the New Zealand Customs Service (Customs).
 You or your agent may give notice in writing to Customs requesting the detention of suspected infringing goods while the goods are subject to their control (the format of the notice is provided in the Schedule of the Copyright (Border Protection) Regulations 1994).
 Note that Customs’ detention authority doesn’t apply to goods imported by a person for their private and domestic use.